-Transport is not the most reliable in Davao City, and can get annoying, but for the most part is safe.
+Transport is not the most reliable in Davao City and can get annoying, but for the most part, it is safe.
 Count on taxi drivers trying to rip you off, extremely annoying traffic jams the Philippines are notorious for, intolerant and reckless drivers, and taxi drivers working without meters.

-Though the risk of petty theft exists due to the popularity of this destination, and there are many pickpockets operating around the beaches and popular tourist hotspots, the level of petty crime is low compared to many European capitals.
+Though the risk of petty theft exists due to the popularity of this destination, and many pickpockets are operating around the beaches and popular tourist hotspots, the level of petty crime is low compared to many European capitals.

 The Philippines are somewhat susceptible to typhoons, floods, landlines, tsunamis, while volcanic eruptions are also becoming a serious issue in the country.

 While petty crime is lacking, violent crime exists in Davao.
-Assaults, robberies and kidnappings are extremely common all over the islands but mostly don't affect the foreigners.
+Assaults, robberies, and kidnappings are extremely common all over the islands but most don't affect the foreigners.

-There have been numerous terrorist attacks in this part of the Philippines recent history.
+There have been numerous terrorist attacks in this part of the Philippines' recent history.
 Davao has been targeted by bomb blasts in 2013, 2015, 2016, 2017.
-Apart from that, there are deadly battles being fought between terrorists and the Philippine army outside of the city of Davao.
+Apart from that, deadly battles are being fought between terrorists and the Philippine army outside of the city of Davao.